FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/ContractsAsClasses.md

 # Contracts as Classes and ABI

-The preferred approach with AlgoStudio is to treat the SmartContract as a class, offering state (both global and local) as fields, and exposing a public API through specially decorated methods.
+The preferred approach with Algorand for Visual Studio is to treat the SmartContract as a class, offering state (both global and local) as fields, and exposing a public API through specially decorated methods.